pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

-# Channel Groups – Swift SDK
+# Channel Groups API – Swift SDK

-Channel groups bundle many channels under one name.
-All operations below require the **Stream Controller** add-on (enable in the Admin Portal).
+Note: All channel-group endpoints require the *Stream Controller* add-on (enable in the Admin Portal).
-You can **subscribe** to a channel group but **cannot publish** to it.
+You can’t publish directly to a channel group—publish to each channel instead.

 ---

-## Add Channels to a Group
+## Add Channels
-Maximum 200 channels per call.

 ```swift
 func add(
     channels: [String],